KempnerInstitute/kempner-hpc-handbook/_sources/getting_started/accessing_gpu_by_fasrc_users.md

 However, the Kempner Institute and FAS Research Computing (FASRC) want to ensure that GPU resources are fully utilized.
 Thus, if any resources on the Kempner AI cluster (`kempner`, `kempner_h100`, or `kempner_requeue` partitions) are not being used by a Kempner user, it is accessible to all users in the FASRC Cannon cluster environment through the `gpu_requeue` partition.
 The `gpu_requeue` partition has a preemption policy, meaning that jobs are preempted by SLURM when a high-priority job is submitted.

-Conversely, some Kempner users also has access to other FASRC GPUs via `gpu_requeue` partition.
+Conversely, some Kempner users also have access to other FASRC GPUs via the `gpu_requeue` partition.
 You can see the full list of [available GPUs on the FASRC website](https://docs.rc.fas.harvard.edu/kb/running-jobs/#Using_GPUs).

 ## Interactive Jobs